DUI Defense Attorney

 In cases where a judge finds the evidence an officer allegedly collected against you is allowed to be used against you at trial, the quality or value of the evidence and the credibility of the officer providing the evidence can be investigated and attacked by your DUI defense attorney.
 In our legal system, the weight or the value of this evidence is for your jury to decide.
 Everything from the road side field sobriety tests, the arresting officer’s training and disciplinary history, the maintenance of the Breathalyzer machine, to the conditions during the blood or breath sample can be attacked.

 Being charged and prosecuted for a DUI is a terrible experience.
 If you are convicted of a DUI it is something that can affect you for years to come, long after the days in jail are over, the time spent on probation has ended, and the loss of your privilege to drive has passed.
-DUI Defense Attorney Andrew R. Lynch prepares every case as if it is going to trial.
+DUI Defense Attorney The Lynch Law Group prepares every case as if it is going to trial.
 This trial-ready mentality often provides us with the leverage necessary to resolve cases favorably, long before they reach a jury.

 Under Georgia’s Implied Consent Law anyone driving on the road in the state is presumed to have consented to a chemical test of their blood, breath, or urine when requested by an officer during their investigation of a DUI.